Epistemic Odds of Contextuality in Cyclic Systems: Main Result

 the \emph{noncontextuality polytope}.
 We remark in passing that the $L_{1}$-distance between a point $\mathbf{b}$ and the surface of the polytope $\mathbb{K}$ is a natural measure of contextuality (if $\mathbf{b}$ is outside $\mathbb{K}$) or noncontextuality (if $\mathbf{b}$ is in $\mathbb{K}$) of the system represented by $\mathbf{b}$ \cite{DKC2020,KujDzhMeasures}.

 It is easily seen that

 whence $\mathbb{K}$ is inscribed in the hyperbox

 Let us agree to call the vertices of $\mathbb{B}$ \emph{odd} or \emph{even} depending on whether its coordinates contain, respectively, an odd or even number of left endpoints of the intervals in (\ref{eq: rectangle}).
 We need the following two results from \cite{DKC2020}. \begin{lem}[Lemma 13 in \cite{DKC2020}] Every even vertex of $\mathbb{B}$ belongs to $\mathbb{K}$ (i.e., represents a noncontextual system).\footnote{ In \cite{DKC2020}, where we also consider other polytopes, the noncontextuality polytope $\mathbb{K}$ is denoted by $\mathbb{P}_{\mathbf{b}}$ or, if the values of the random variables are encoded as $-1/+1$ rather than 0/1, by $\mathbb{E}_{\mathbf{b}}$.
-The hyperbox $\mathbb{B}$, with the $-1/+1$ encoding of values, is denoted by $\mathbb{R}_{\mathbf{b}}$.} \end{lem} \begin{lem}[Lemma 10 in \cite{DKC2020}] If all 1-marginal probabilities are $1/2$ (uniform distributions), then $\mathbb{K}$ is the $n$-demicube whose vertices are even vertices of $\mathbb{B}$.\footnote{In reference to (\ref{eq: rectangle}), $\mathbb{B}$ in this case is hypercube $\left[0,1/2\right]^{n}$.
+The hyperbox $\mathbb{B}$, with the $-1/+1$ encoding of values, is denoted by $\mathbb{R}_{\mathbf{b}}$.} \end{lem} \begin{lem}[Lemma 10 in \cite{DKC2020}] If all 1-marginal probabilities are $1/2$, then $\mathbb{K}$ is the $n$-demicube whose vertices are even vertices of $\mathbb{B}$.\footnote{Note that the system in this lemma is a special case of a consistently connected system.
+In reference to (\ref{eq: rectangle}), $\mathbb{B}$ in this case is hypercube $\left[0,1/2\right]^{n}$.
 In \cite{DKC2020}, it corresponds to hypercube $\left[-1,1\right]^{n}$ denoted by $\mathbb{C_{\mathbf{b}}}$.} \end{lem} We are ready now to make our main observation.
 We define the epistemic probability of a system falling within a Lebesque-measurable subset $\mathbb{S}$ of $\mathbb{B}$ as the ratio of their Lebesque measures (in our case, Euclidean volumes of polytopes). \begin{thm} For any cyclic system of rank $n$,

 This upper bound is tight. \end{thm} \begin{proof} By Lemma \ref{lm:KDC2020}, since $\mathbb{K}$ is convex, it contains the polytope $\mathbb{D}$ formed by the even vertices of $\mathbb{B}$.
 This polytope is an $n$-demibox.\footnote{We use this term as a straightforward generalization of $n$-demicube.} Within $\mathbb{B}$, it is separated from any odd vertex of $\mathbb{\mathbb{B}}$ by the corner formed by this vertex and the endpoints of the sides of $\mathbb{B}$ emanating from this vertex.
 The volume of this corner is $L_{1}\ldots L_{n}/n!$, where $L_{i}$ is the length of the $i$th side in (\ref{eq: rectangle}).
 There are $2^{n-1}$ such corners, whence